 In addition to being time-consuming, manual paper-based systems are often inaccurate and incomplete.
 By monitoring drivers’ hours in real time, Navistream provides dispatchers with accurate information about truck driver availability, including duty status, driving time, and remaining hours of service.

-- Making the HOS process more simple and hassle-free
+- Make the HOS process simple and hassle-free

-- Saving time and money by eliminating 2.5 hours a week of data entry
+- Save time and money by eliminating 2.5 hours a week of data entry

-- Eliminating costs associated with breaches in compliance
+- Eliminate costs associated with breaches in compliance

 What is DVIR?